1995 Ais Gill rail accident: Second collision

+Aftermath

+After colliding with the northbound train, the guard of the second train attempted to contact the signaller using the emergency button on the rear cab's NRN radio, but was unsuccessful.
+He then placed calls using the NRN's telephone functionality making contact with the signaller at Settle Junction signalbox, before checking the location of his train and reporting that in a second call.

+The signalman at Settle Junction signal box was informed of the accident by the conductor of the 2H92 service and the emergency services were then alerted.

+The location was extremely difficult for emergency services to reach, and a rescue train was sent from Carlisle that arrived at 21:45, departed at 22:30 with the passengers and staff that needed evacuating.

+The collision killed the conductor of the first train, and 30 people on the trains suffered some kind of injury.
+26 people were treated at hospital in Carlisle, with 5 serious injuries.

+A memorial to the guard, Stuart Wilson, was erected in Leeds City Station.

 Inquiry

 The official inquiry concluded that the conductor of 2H88 failed in his paramount duty to protect his train in the event of an incident by laying down detonators and displaying a red flag one mile from the obstruction.
-The time between the initial derailment and the subsequent collision was about six or seven minutes which would have allowed a much greater warning time to be given to the second train, and might have prevented the collision or at least reduced its impact.
-The inquiry noted that a transcript of the call made from the driver of the train that hit the landslide.
+The time between the initial derailment and the subsequent collision was about six or seven minutes, which would have allowed a much greater warning time to be given to the second train and might have prevented the collision, or at least reduced its impact.

+The inquiry noted a transcript of the call made from the driver of the train that hit the landslide.
 In his communications with the control centre at Crewe, the call ended with a control saying "we will take care of all of that, driver."
 This may have given the false impression that the southbound service that hit the first stricken service, would be warned appropriately and so the guard set about tending to the needs of his passengers.
 The chairman of the inquiry, Mr E N Clarke, said that protecting the train should have been the priority of the guard.

-Further recommendations were made concerning the inadequate communications between Railtrack Control Rooms and inefficient use of the National Radio Network.
-A "group call" to all trains in the vicinity of the incident could have been made by the Control Room and might have alerted the second train to the obstruction in time to prevent the collision.
+Further recommendations were made concerning the inadequate communications between Railtrack control rooms and inefficient use of the National Radio Network.
+A "group call" to all trains in the vicinity of the incident could have been made by the control room, and might have alerted the second train to the obstruction in time to prevent the collision.